 I’ve traveled on a variety of cruises, from the giants of the ocean to smaller vessels that glide down channels and rivers and easily visit tiny harbors and ports accessible only to them.

-Here are my recommendations for five memorable small-ship cruises.
+Here are my recommendations for memorable small-ship cruises.

 1. Patagonia With Australis